 - Time Management

-Getting a good grade on a project or exam is one thing, but there’s much more to success than numbers alone.
-This is the reason our study skills tutors in the Lafayette region consider the bigger picture.
-We have specially designed our program to make certain your son or daughter is well prepared for the mounting course loads and expectations to come.
-This involves teaching effective study strategies and goal-setting techniques that can be put to work time and again.
+Passing a test or exam is one thing, but there’s more to success in school than grades alone.
+That's why our study skills experts in the Lafayette region keep the big picture in mind.
+Our program aims to ensure your child is ready for the increasing workloads and expectations to come in college.
+That means teaching both short-term and long-term goal-setting techniques as well as study strategies that can be relied on time and again.

 - How to use active listening.